chauhankiran/fermium/README.md

   ```
 8. If everything goes fine, you should have the running application at http://localhost:3000.
 Go ahead and create an account by visiting the register page and explore the application!
 Happy hacking!

+### Tech.
+Stack

+The tech. stack for the Fermium is boring.

+On the back-end side, we're using Node with JavaScript and SQLite3 as development database.
+[Sequelize](https://sequelize.org/) ORM has been used to work with database.
+On the front-end side, we're NOT using any front-end framework than [Nunjucks](https://mozilla.github.io/nunjucks/) template engine with jQuery and custom-made styles.

+Apart from these, we're using few popular packages such as [Express](http://expressjs.com/) as base framework, [dotenv](https://www.npmjs.com/package/dotenv) to manage the secrets, [Passport](https://www.passportjs.org) and passport local for the authentication, and so on.

 ### Folder Structure